equinor/witsml-explorer/Docs/BASIC_AUTH.md

 ## API Access without frontend

 Below are some examples on the use of API endpoints without the frontend.
 See information about `Swagger` and `Swashbuckle` earlier in the document for detailed information on the endpoints.
+Examples of accesing the API with a custom client are presented in the [APICLIENT.md document](./APICLIENT.md).

 __1. Get witsml-server configuration list__ and cookie.
 You will need to include this cookie to subsequent calls to the API